jcantero1998/jcantero1998/README.md

 # Hello World! 👋

 Welcome to my GitHub profile!
-I'm Jon Cantero Romero, a passionate Full Stack developer with an insatiable thirst for learning.
+I'm Jon Cantero Romero, a passionate Front-End developer with an insatiable thirst for learning.
 Here you'll find a concise overview of who I am and links to my online profiles.

 ## 👨‍💻 About Me
 Since embarking on my programming journey in 2016, my dedication to learning and personal growth has never waned.
 During my free time, I immerse myself in courses and apply acquired knowledge to personal projects.
 I firmly believe that staying up-to-date is pivotal in delivering innovative solutions, and I'm always prepared to tackle new challenges head-on.